Is-Mirror-or-Camera-More-Accurate-Sumit-See

 Shooting your pictures in RAW format provides the best color adjustment in post-production editing, further enhancing the accuracy of your photos.

-Lens distortion fixing tools may also be used to help with the distortion created by using wide-angle lenses.
+Lens distortion correction tools may also be used to address distortion caused by wide-angle lenses.

 By taking the time to edit and process your images, you can achieve a more precise representation of your appearance.